 Gmail's security includes spam, virus and phishing protection.
-All spam you receive is filtered into a spam folder that allows you to separate the good from the bad, and you can mark any message you receive as spam or not.
+All spam you receive is filtered into a folder that allows you to separate the good from the bad, and you can mark any message you receive as spam or not.
 All incoming and outgoing messages are scanned for known viruses, and suspicious messages that look like phishing scams are flagged with a big red banner across the top of the message.
-Additionally, you can report both spam and phishing attempts to Google to help prevent future messages.
+You can report both spam and phishing attempts to Google to prevent future messages.

 Gmail uses HTTPS (Hypertext Transfer Protocol Secure) to keep your online accounts safe from prying eyes with authenticated and encrypted communication.
 HTTPS is the same technology banks and credit card companies use to keep their transactions secure.
-By using HTTPS, Gmail ensures your mail is safe and secure as it transfers between their servers and your browser.
+By using HTTPS, Gmail ensures your mail is safe and secure as it transfers between its servers and your browser.

 Google's mail service offers multiple support options, including user forums and FAQs.
 In the unlikely event that you can't unearth an answer for your particular question, you can submit an email to the Gmail support team.
 We would like to see a way to contact a service representative by phone or live chat, but the forums and FAQs answer most questions.